 Boasting romantic nights under the star-filled Spanish sky and more Michelin stars per square meter than anywhere else in the world, San Sebastián is foodie heaven on earth.

 With its abundance of Michelin-starred restaurants, celebrated chefs and incredible food, San Sebastián is widely considered one of the world’s premier culinary destinations.
 While the cuisine may be the initial draw for some visitors, the ornate Basque architecture set against the coastal scenery is also incredibly alluring.

 Photo by Roman Belogorodov / Shutterstock

 San Sebastián’s location in Basque Country lends itself to its culinary richness; hence food culture is deeply rooted in these parts.
-Today, tourists fill the cobblestone streets of Old Town, eating and drinking their way through the pintxos bars among century-old buildings and churches that tower above.
+Today, tourists fill the cobblestone streets of Old Town, eating and drinking their way through the San Sebastian winery and pintxos bars among century-old buildings and churches that tower above.